What is Lead Distribution?

 - Track ROI, activities, and be able to measure data that was delivered

 If this sounds like an insane list of requirements this is what most corporate clients need implement a lead generation program.
 Most lead distribution solutions are built to handle parts of this but very few combine everything into one solution.
 For a marketing executive thinking about implementing something like this seems daunting, and it can be.
 Implementation can take a month, to 6 months, or more depending on the amount of integration work that needs to be done.
 Is it worth it?
 Think about the costs associated with running an internal system and the head aches that come along with maintaining it.

 Likely, there is a team of developers that come and go and have been building on top of the existing system for years.

 - Reporting takes a day or two and is cumbersome

 - Updates like getting a new lead source take a week and a statement of work to be added

 - Likely there are many manual functions like retrieving reports or importing data

 - There are most likely breakdowns on a monthly basis

 If this sounds familiar it should, we hear stories like this all the time.
 We encounter it with every corporate team we meet that has an internal solution.
 It’s not a bad idea to build internally out of necessity but it should be avoided if there is a clear solution that prevents you from experiencing this kind of pain.
-You built an internal software solution because you had no other choice.
+You built an internal software solution because you had no other choice, we get it.
 You had no way to compare the cost to do it internally vs. an outside provider.
 Now that you know there are options available to you, go explore and step outside of your comfort zone.
 You might find that the best solution is easier to implement than you think.